drichardi/ap/index.md

 # Current Class Goal

-Complete "Around the House", "Tech Spotlight", and "Everyday Algorithms" found in the "Understanding Technology" Unit.// Complete "Scratch" found in "Unit 0".
+* Complete "Around the House", "Tech Spotlight", and "Everyday Algorithms" found in the "Understanding Technology" Unit.

-***
+* Complete "Scratch" found in "Unit 0".
+---
-Become familiar with https://submit.cs50.io for seeing your submissions!
+* Become familiar with [https://submit.cs50.io] for seeing your submissions!